Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/01-Catching-The-Ruby-Train/README.md

   - Arrays and Hashes
 - Announce target presentation time: each group will be responsible for an 8 minute presentation.
 - Each group will create a short slide deck describing the language feature they've been assigned.

+## In Class Activity I

+### Language Features

+- Allow students 30 minutes to work in groups and build thier presentations.

 ## In Class Activity II